koseiohara/mapplot/README.md

 Default : `None`
 A projection function defined in `cartopy.crs`.
 If omitted, `cartopy.crs.PlateCarree()` will be chosen with the `central_longitude` defined by the argument `central_longitude` or `lonlim`.
+See the website of [Cartopy](https://cartopy.readthedocs.io/stable/reference/projections.html) for the acceptable functions.
 - `resolution`
 Default : `"medium"`
 The resolution of the coastlines.